On Transferability of Bias Mitigation Effects in Language Model Fine-Tuning: Implementation Details

-\textbf{Training}.
-In the bias mitigation phase, the models are trained with a learning rate $1e^{-5}$, and the checkpoint with the best validation F1 or accuracy score is provided to the fine-tuning phase.
-We train Gab, FDCL, and DWMW for maximum 5 epochs and Stormfront for maximum 10 epochs.
-In the fine-tuning phase, we try the learning rate $1e^{-5}$ and $5e^{-6}$, and report the results with a higher validation F1 or accuracy.
+We use RoBERTa-base as our base model.
+In the bias mitigation phase, models for GHC, Stormfront, FDCL, DWMW, and BiasBios are trained with a learning rate $1e^{-5}$, and the checkpoint with the best validation F1 or accuracy score is provided to the fine-tuning phase.
+We train on GHC, FDCL, DWMW, BiasBios for maximum 5 epochs and Stormfront for maximum 10 epochs .
+The checkpoint with the best validation in-domain classification performance is kept.
+In the fine-tuning phase, we try the learning rate $1e^{-5}$ and $5e^{-6}$, and report the results with a higher validation in-domain classification performance.
+For the coreference resolution model on OntoNotes 5.0, we adapt existing code implementation\footnote{\url{https://github.com/mandarjoshi90/coref}}~\cite{joshi2019coref} to support loading RoBERTa-base as the base model.
+We use the same hyperparameter settings as BERT-base in the provided code implementation.

+To report mean and standard deviation of performance are computed over 3 runs for most of the experiments, with the same set of random seeds; for GHC and Stf. experiments in Table~\ref{tab:cross_full}, and \method$_{reg,reg,adv}$ on OntoNotes 5.0, we run experiments for 6 runs.
+Models except coreference resolution models on OntoNotes, are trained on a single GTX 2080 Ti GPU.
+Coreference resolution models are trained on a single Quadro RTX 6000 GPU.

+The training time per iteration is consistent over experiments in about 1.5 iteration per second, except the conference resolution.
+The training of coreference resolution model on OntoNotes 5.0 takes around 8 hours.
+The largest dataset among other datasets, BiasBios, takes 2 hours to train.